BIO Comments on FDA Draft Guidance on Grandfathering Policy for Packages and Homogenous Cases of Product Without Product Identifier

-BIO and its member companies continue to work to meet the important requirements of the Drug Supply Chain Security Act (DSCSA) and ensuring the U.S. drug supply chain is secure, patients are receiving authentic products, and legitimate medications continue to move through the supply chain without unnecessary delays.
+BIO and its member companies are committed to meeting the requirements of the Drug Supply Chain Security Act (DSCSA) and ensuring the U.S. drug supply chain is secure, patients are receiving authentic products, and legitimate medications continue to move without unnecessary delays.